susanyang17/doc/dev-ref/Custom_Formula_Functions.md

 After completing above steps, you can use the custom function in Spreadsheet.

-# Only Work in keikai spreadsheet
+# Only Work in Keikai spreadsheet

 Notice that a custom function is implemented with Java in your project.
 So the custom function will not be saved into an XLSX file.
-That means a custom function is only evaluated and recognized when you load a file into keikai spreadsheet.
+That means a custom function is only evaluated and recognized when you load a file into Keikai spreadsheet.
 If you open the exported file with a custom function by MS Excel (or other compatible editors), Excel cannot recognize the custom function and will show `#NAME?` (or might be other error results) in a cell.